msmink01/multi-cow-lameness-detection/README.md

 <img src="./figures/Clinical.gif" alt="Clinically lame cow" width="300"> <img src="./figures/Subclinical2.gif" alt="Subclinically lame cow" width="300">

 Lameness is a huge issue, impacting around 21% of all the world's cattle<sup>3</sup>.
 If left untreated, lameness is extremely painful and has severe impacts on the health and welfare of a cow.
 It also is a severe detriment to a farm's production, significantly lowering milk yields<sup>3</sup>.
-Lameness is often a sign of infection, which, if left untreated, can cause extremely high somatic cell counts (antibody cell counts) in the milk of a cow, also decreasing the quality of the milk.
+Lameness is associated with inflammation and infection, which, if left untreated, often cause costly problems with mammary, skin, and horn tissues<sup>2</sup>.
 This is a multi-billion $/€ issue affecting hundreds of millions of animals and farmers.

 What also makes cattle lameness such a significant issue is how challenging it is to manage.
 Clinical cases are easier to identify but are not always treatable<sup>3</sup>.
-Subclinical cases are almost always cheaply treatable, but are extremely difficult for untrained eyes to identify<sup>3</sup>.
-Ideally, a farmer would want to identify lameness in the subclinical stage because of the easier and cheaper treatment.
+Subclinical cases are almost always readily treatable, but are extremely difficult for untrained eyes to identify<sup>3</sup>.
+Ideally, a farmer would want to identify lameness at the subclinical stage because of the easier and cheaper treatment.
 On huge farms with thousands of cattle, spotting these subclinical cases early is incredibly difficult.

 Thus, the cattle husbandry industry has turned to computer vision as a potential solution to automatically detect lameness in cattle.
-These systems must be portable to real-world environments, meaning that they must function with limited computational resources, without wifi, and in dirty environments.
-Furthermore, these systems must operate in close to real-time because, on thousand cow dairies, a system will not have time to process a backlog of footage before a new batch of cows arrive.
+These systems must be portable to real-world environments, meaning that they must function with limited computational resources, without wifi, and in challenging environments.
+Furthermore, these systems must operate in close to real-time because, on thousand cow dairies, a system will not have time to process a backlog of footage before a new batch of cows arrives.

 ### Related Work